Fewer Escalations. Lower HSE Workload. Better Injury Outcomes.

 Very little.

-The 60-day evaluation is designed to run alongside your existing process with minimal disruption.
+The 60-day pilot is designed to run alongside your existing process with minimal disruption.
 After a short onboarding conversation to align on workflow and expectations, WorkPartners handles injury triage and medical decision-making directly.

-Your team’s involvement is limited to routing appropriate injuries as they occur and participating in a brief mid-evaluation check-in and post-evaluation review.
-Most employers find the evaluation reduces day-to-day workload rather than adding to it.
+Your team’s involvement is limited to routing appropriate injuries as they occur and participating in a brief mid-pilot check-in and post-pilot review.

-Do we need to change our existing process to run the evaluation?
+Do we need to change our existing process to run the pilot?

-No. The evaluation is designed to run alongside your current injury management or nurse-line process.
+No. The pilot is designed to run alongside your current injury management or nurse-line process.

-You do not need to remove or replace anything during the evaluation period.
+You do not need to remove or replace anything during the pilot.
 Many employers choose to route appropriate cases to WorkPartners while keeping their existing program in place.
 This allows for a side-by-side comparison without operational disruption, internal approvals, or risk.

-Any process changes beyond the evaluation are entirely your decision after reviewing the results.
+Any process changes beyond the pilot are entirely your decision after reviewing the results.

 What types of injuries should be routed to WorkPartners?

-All non-life-threatening work-related injuries should be routed through WorkPartners during the evaluation.
+All non-life-threatening work-related injuries should be routed through WorkPartners during the pilot.

 This includes common injuries such as strains, sprains, cuts, or other incidents where the appropriate level of care is not immediately obvious.
 Physician-led triage helps determine whether self-care, first aid, clinic referral, or escalation is medically necessary.